To learn more about Apache Spark, attend Spark Summit East in New York in Feb 2016.

 While the above two improvements apply transparently without any application code change, the following improvement is an example of a new API that enables better performance.

 10X speedup for streaming state management: State management is an important function in streaming applications, often used to maintain aggregations or session information.
 Having worked with many users, we have redesigned the state management API in Spark Streaming and introduced a new mapWithState API that scales linearly to the number of updates rather than the total number of records.
 That is to say, it has an efficient implementation that tracks “deltas”, rather than always requiring full scans over data.
 This has resulted in an order of magnitude performance improvements in many workloads.
-We have created a notebook to illustrate how you can use this new feature, and we will also publish a separate blog post in the near future on this topic.

 We introduced DataFrames earlier this year, which provide high-level functions that allow Spark to better understand the structure of data as well as the computation being performed.
 This additional information enables the Catalyst optimizer and the Tungsten execution engine to automatically speed up real-world Big Data analyses.